This blog may contain affiliate links. Read our disclosure policy for more info.

 You may or may not have a solid buzz after my first two suggestions, but don’t leave Invermere without checking out James Chabot Provincial Park.

 The park is located right in town and is completely free to visit.
-There is a large carpark in the provincial park, however, on really hot days you’ll need to arrive early to get a spot.
-There is also a toilet block and a change room.
+There is a large parking lot in the provincial park, however, on really hot days you’ll need to arrive early to get a spot.
+There is also a toilet block and a changing room.

 11. Visit Radium Hot Springs

-The springs are actually in Kootenay National Park so they’re owned by Parks Canada which keeps the entrance fee low at $8 CAD for adults.
+The springs are actually in Kootenay National Park so they’re owned by Parks Canada.
+The entrance fee is affordable at $16.50 CAD for adults.
 This is only one of three hot springs owned by Parks Canada and although it’s my least favorite (the Banff and Miette hot springs are stunning) it’s still a great attraction near Fairmont worth checking out.

 The best part though is that this is the perfect activity all year round with winter actually being the better time to visit!